Discappjs/discapp/README.md

 - `min` the smallest possible value
 - `max` the biggest possible value

-And outputs a random integer value between `min` and `max`.
+And will output a random integer value between the `min` and `max` arguments.

 ### Discapp flux

-Every message sent by the user is analyzed and handled by Discapp, that invokes the responsible command entity (if it exists).
+Every message sent by the user is analyzed and handled by Discapp that invokes the responsible command entity (if it exists).
 For example, given the user message:

 ```
 !random 5 10
 ```

-Discapp will analyze the input, first dividing it in parts (`random`, `5`, `10`) The first part is assumed to be the **code** of the command, while the remaining parts are assumed to be the **arguments**.
+Discapp will analyze the input, first dividing it in parts (`random`, `5`, `10`).
+The first part is assumed to be the **code** of the command, while the remaining parts are assumed to be the **arguments**.

 The table bellow may help you understand better: